axoplasm/axoplasm/resume.markdown

 ### 1992–1999: Archaeologist

 I have a Master’s degree in anthropology and practiced archaeology for most of the 1990s throughout the western United States.
-I haven’t been in that world for a long time but I love to tell stories about it.

 Proficiencies